Lord of the Lost: History

-With the song "Blood and Glitter", Lord of the Lost won Unser Lied für Liverpool, and will thus represent Germany in the Eurovision Song Contest 2023.
+With the song "Blood and Glitter", Lord of the Lost won Unser Lied für Liverpool, and thus represented Germany in the Eurovision Song Contest 2023.
+They placed 26th out of 26 entrants in the final, with a score of 18 points.

+In August 2024 they played a 70-minute set at the German music festival Summer Breeze Open Air.

 Musical style and influences

-Lord of the Lost produces music across several genres including heavy metal and glam rock-influenced dark rock, industrial music, and classical music.
+Lord of the Lost produces music across several genres including glam rock-influenced dark rock, industrial music, and classical music.
 In interviews with the magazine Orkus and the website Subexistance, Chris Harms has cited bands and musicians such as Rammstein, Nine Inch Nails, Marilyn Manson and Lady Gaga as some of the many performers that he listens to and is influenced by.
+AllMusic described Lord of the Lost as "a sinister goth-metal and dark industrial rock outfit".

 Reception

 Although it has not always been received as highly innovative, the debut album Fears received an overall positive critique by the music press.
 The music Magazine Sonic Seducer praised not only the "pleasant deep promising vocals" but also the "dark, melodramatic moments" and described the album as "dark mélange of music styles which give the album a fresh and great variety".
 In Zillo the debut has been described as "not really original or ground-breaking" but it has been praised for its "hard and unconditional songs".
 Orkus, however, wrote that they have waited a long time for an album "so interesting and rich in variety".
 Metal.de described the album as "absolutely okay" but suggested to listen to some songs before buying the album because it might be "too hard for some, and too soft for others".